robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graphs-and-graph-models.md

 A graph can either be **finite** or **infinite**.
 They have finite vertex set or infinite vertex set respectively.

 ## Types of graphs
 ![graph_terminology2.png](/graph_terminology2.png)

+## Graph Models
+Graphs can be used to model social networks, communication (telephone, computer etc..) networks, information networks.